jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getPrdMarkdownViewContent`

-**Summary:** The `getPrdMarkdownViewContent` function processes a given markdown string to generate and return the content formatted for viewing within the Product Requirements Document (PRD) Review and Rating System context, ensuring the relevance and readability of the information presented.
+**Summary:** The `getPrdMarkdownViewContent` function is designed to process and extract relevant content from a provided markdown string, which is used to dynamically render sections of the contact page feature documentation within the pizza place's website interface.

 **Signature:** `function getPrdMarkdownViewContent(markdown: string)`